How to write an employee self-assessment or self-appraisal and job assessment

 We’ve all had to do them— the process of writing an employee self-assessment is not new, but the range of information that can be collected and analyzed has grown tremendously through the years.
 While the employee self-assessment does rely on the information provided by an individual, when used in conjunction with other performance management tools, such as 360-degree feedback, and goal management information, it allows the employee and supervisor to work together to set goals for employee development and career planning.
 This information, in turn, can be used to plot out team-wide or, even company-wide strategic possibilities for growth and improved performance.

-Execution is the difference™.
-Welcome to the new era of Business Execution Software from SuccessFactors.
-Our suite of on-demand applications is relied upon by 3000+ companies of all sizes around the world to align their businesses to their strategies, arm their organizations for success and incite their employees to greatness—every day.
-More at www.successfactors.com
+Welcome to the new era of HR software from SuccessFactors.
+Our suite of on-demand applications is relied upon by more than 4,000 companies of all sizes around the world to align their businesses to their strategies, arm their organizations for success, and incite their employees to greatness—every day.